zachcasper/user-empathy/intro.md

 ## Deliverables

-Since you are building a proof of concept, you will not be building a full IDP.
+There are three deliverables for this activity:

+### 1. Proof of concept implementation

+At a high level, this proof of concept will demonstrate our ability to build an application-centric internal developer platform using Radius and our existing Kubernetes and CI/CD infrastructure.
+The scope includes:

+* Installation and configuration of Radius
+* Setup of a shared environment on-premises and in AWS
+* Modeling of at least two common application resources
+* Developer documentation for the two application resources
+* Configuration of a developer workstation to deploy to shared environments

+Out of scope capabilities include:

+* Compiling the sample application and building the container image
+* Deploying the application locally
+* Configuring the CI/CD pipeline to deploy to a test environment
+* Identity and access management

+### 2. Deployment of a sample application

+The developer in your group should radify the [WordPress and MySQLon Kubernetes sample application](https://github.com/kubernetes/examples/tree/master/mysql-wordpress-pd) and deploy it to each environment.

+### 3. Feedback

 You should capture feature requests along the way which would be important if you were building a full IDP within CableCo.
 You will need a stack ranked list of feature requests you feel are the highest priority for CableCo after completing the proof of concept.

 At 3:00 PT, we will hold the Radius Customer Advisory Board.
 Your group's secretary will be expected to present five minutes on: